 Figure 1: Header and Footer button in the Insert tab of the Ribbon

 - This opens the Header and Footer dialog box that you can see in Figure 2.
-Make sure that the Slide number option is checked (highlighted in red).
-To apply slide number to all the slides choose Apply to All.
+Make sure that the Slide number checkbox is selected (highlighted in red).
+To apply slide number to all the slides, choose Apply to All.
 You can also choose Apply if you want the slide number to be visible only on the current slide.

 Figure 2: Header and Footer dialog box

-- You can also enable slide numbers to show in a presentation by clicking the Slide Number button in the Insert tab from the Ribbon (refer to Figure 1 above).
+- You can also enable slide numbers to show in a presentation by clicking the Slide Number button in the Insert tab from the Ribbon (refer to Figure 1, shown earlier on this page).

 - Select the View tab of the Ribbon.
-Under the Presentation View group, click the Slide Master button (see Figure 3).
+Within the Presentation View group, click the Slide Master button (see Figure 3).